JJHPhoto/self_taught_programmer/README.md

 ## Fourth Thoughts

 Still on the Functions chapter.
 Trying to get something in today after another sleepless night & long day.

+## Day 5

+Switching langague to be more in line with my folders but leaving old 'thoughs' idea for ref.
+Still working through the Functions chapter.